f1shy-dev/pwa-icon-demo/README.md

 The app includes a basic service worker (`/sw.js`) that caches both icon sets and essential resources for offline functionality.

+**Important**: The `manifest.json` file is **never cached** by the service worker to ensure dynamic icon changes work correctly across all browsers, especially Chrome desktop.
+The service worker uses a network-first strategy for the manifest while using cache-first for static assets.

 ### Design System

 The interface uses only shadcn/ui design tokens for consistent theming: